Version : √ OneNote for Windows 10

 Please note that :

-– the legend may be exhibited moving the cursor over the “i” symbol,
+– the legend may be exhibited moving the cursor over the ⓘ symbol at the bottom left,

 – the color of the curves in the graph do not match those of the inked equation.

-Also, I tried to plot both equations above (clover and lemniscate) but it didn’t worked : OneNote didn’t offer any option, except ink to math…
+Also, I tried to plot both equations above in the same graph (clover and lemniscate) but it didn’t worked : OneNote offered no option in this instance, except ink to math…

 Nevertheless, you can’t combine both features above (multiple curves and inequalities), as illustrated in this tweet :

 Unfortunately not, although it can plot inequalities nicely if written in a single line. pic.twitter.com/jmRif6yvFL

 — Albin LABELLE (@Noteadviser) July 24, 2018

 Microsoft’ announcement stating that OneNote may support functions puzzled me for a while…